abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 unbeautiful!* But actually, this is a significant part of the Buddha's teachings, and it doesn't in any way overshadow the beauty of those teachings.
-In fact, the feelings that arise from asubha practice are themselves quite beautiful—feelings of letting go, release, and freedom.
+In fact, the feelings that arise from asubha practice are themselves quite beautiful---feelings of letting go, release, and freedom.
 It also helps, in overcoming our resistance, to recall that asuba practice is to be done within the supporting framework of loving-kindness towards ourselves and others.

 However, we *do* need to apply this practice with discernment, to watch